 Board of Directors

-ALAN YOUNG, Ottawa, Ontario – Board Chair
+ALAN YOUNG, Picton, Ontario – Board Chair

-For the last 19 years Alan has worked as a facilitator, planner, analyst and activist with a wide range conservation groups, Aboriginal organizations, companies and governments across Canada.
+Alan has worked as a facilitator, planner, analyst and activist with a wide range conservation groups, Aboriginal organizations, companies and governments across Canada.
 His focus has been on sustainability strategies for the extractive sector which has involved projects throughout North America, Latin America and Europe.

 In 2002, Alan formed the Materials Efficiency Research Group, in order to be able to focus on his interest and experience in bringing different sectors together to build joint solutions to social and environmental issues in the extractive industries.
 Since starting MERG, he has worked with a range of NGOs, Aboriginal communities, governments and companies.